ReachMuskan/Weather_Websitenew/README.md

-# Weather_Websitenew
+# Weather-App
- A Weather Application can be created with HTML, CSS, and  JavaScript.
-Use the Open Weather Map API to add weather  information.
+Weather Forecast app for cast the weather in India.